 Again, as with peace, holiness is something we have in Christ (see 10:10).
 But it's also something for which we must labor.
-As we learned in Hebrews 10:14, "By one sacrifice he has made perfect forever those who are being made holy."
+Hebrews 10:14 says, "By one sacrifice he has made perfect forever those who are being made holy."
 In Christ we are perfect, yes, but we are also being made holy.

-What exactly is this thing called "holiness" that we are we to be pursuing?
+What exactly is this "holiness" that we are we to be pursuing?
 Our text says you can't see the Lord without it, which makes this a top ticket item.
 The root of holiness, of course, is holy (Greek word hagios), which by definition means different, separated, set apart.

 William Barclay explains, "Although he lives in the world, the man who is hagios must always in one sense be different from it and separate from it.
 His standards are not the world's standards, nor his conduct the world's conduct.
-His aim is not to stand well with men but to stand well with God."
-[2]
+His aim is not to stand well with men but to stand well with God."3

-God's agenda is that we be holy.
-That's why He sent His Son into the world, to provide us with the merit of His perfect and holy life, and to pay the penalty for our lack of holiness (our sins) through His death on the cross and His triumphant resurrection.
-Through faith in Christ, we are declared to be holy in position and we are given the potential to become holy in practice.
+So God's agenda is that we be, not like the world, but like Him.
+Holy.

+That's why He sent His only begotten Son into the world, to pay the penalty for our lack of holiness (our sins), and to provide us with the merit of His perfect and holy life.
+That's what God's Son accomplished for sinners through His death on the cross and His triumphant resurrection.
+Through faith in Christ, we are declared to be holy in position and given the potential to become holy in practice.

 Beloved, when God's agenda is our agenda, we'll be in the world but we won't look like the world.
-We won't even want to look like the world for a higher pursuit captures our attention.
-We'll want to stand well with God, and we'll want to see our brothers and sisters do the same.
+We won't even want to look like the world for something far more beautiful captures our attention.

+Holiness.
+We want it.
+And we want it for our brothers and sisters too.

 Peace and holiness.
-Those are two essentials that we ought to be pursuing together.
-We ought to be extending effort to see them become a greater reality in our lives.
+Those are two expressions of grace that we're to be pursuing, investing energy towards, praying hard after...
+And we're to do it together.

 Our second assignment grows out of the first...